aranair/snippy/README.md

 ======

 Beautified Snippets with Fuzzy Search
-- Uses Meteor 0.8.0
+- Uses Meteor 1.0.3
-- If using a common account, any updates will be pushed to all users of the account instantly.
+- Changes are synchronized across all instances of logins
+- Fuzzy searches/highlighting